jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (f) a person who on commencement held a licence which has subsequently expired, been surrendered, or revoked (former licence holder).

 ### 89B Relationship between this subpart and other enactments
-(1) This subpart does not limit or affect any person’s obligations under another enactment (for example, the Natural and Built Environment Act 2023, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, or the Health and Safety at Work Act 2015).
+(1) This subpart does not limit or affect any person’s obligations under another enactment (for example, the Resource Management Act 1991, the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, or the Health and Safety at Work Act 2015).
 (2) Any requirement under this subpart for a person to supply information does not replace or limit any requirement for that person to supply information under other provisions in this Act or another enactment.
 (3) An exemption granted under this subpart from complying with a decommissioning requirement under this subpart does not exempt the person from complying with another enactment.